Dpdl-io/DpdlEngine/Download.md

 * The Demo release of 'DpdlEngine lite' has as slower startup due to security checks, compared to the full registered version of 'DpdlEngine lite'

-* The 'loadLib' function of the 'native' Dpdl library is available only in the registered version of Dpdl
+* The 'loadLib' and 'mapLib' functions of the 'native' Dpdl library are available only in the ful registered version of Dpdl